By: Susan Dugdale

 The little knowledge I had came from speech and drama tuition, something I had actively sought out for myself.

-However there was no help or guidance for my fellow teacher trainees.
-The result was ignorance.
+My fellow teacher trainees were completely ignorant.
 They didn't know enough to know what they were missing out on.
 Thankfully, that is changing.

 Now we have a growing awareness of how the quality of a teacher's voice impacts on children.